animeshpaul91/Complete-Java-Masterclass/Notes/Raising_your_standards.md

 38. Say `Yes` early, more often when you're young.
 Say `No` later, more often as you get older.
 39. Sleep is a superpower.
 40. Love wins.
 It's the most powerful force in the universe.

+### Ways to build real skills and be great at what you do:
+- Get things done ASAP.
+Do not procrastinate.
+- Learn and practice consistently.
+Practice, practice and practice.
+Master one thing and become really really good at it.
+- Read regularly and consistently.